Daniel1989/aiacounting/README.md

 1. Create a Supabase project
 2. Set up the database schema using the SQL script in the `sql/setup.sql` file
-3. Configure the environment variables in `.env.local` to connect to your Supabase project
+3. Configure the environment variables in `.env` to connect to your Supabase project

 For more details, see the [SQL folder README](./sql/README.md).